Featured 1

 Over 500 Attend ASEZ Global Summit and Concert for Peace at Columbia University

-In honor of the 60th anniversary of the World Mission Society Church of God, ASEZ students from the Northeast Region hosted the ASEZ Global Summit and Concert for Peace at Columbia University.
-On September 9, 2024, Lerner Hall’s Roone Arledge Auditorium brought together over 500 students, faculty, guests, and officials to focus on sustainability and the role of students in driving global change.
+In honor of the Church of God’s 60th anniversary, ASEZ students from the Northeast Region hosted the ASEZ Global Summit and Concert for Peace at Columbia University.
+On September 9, 2024, Lerner Hall’s Roone Arledge Auditorium welcomed over 500 students, faculty, guests, and officials to explore sustainability and students’ role in driving global change.

 Panel Discussions for Sustainability

-The event started with a video introducing ASEZ and a message from Pastor Daniel Lee, who spoke about our shared responsibility to protect the Earth, urging attendees to care for the planet through God the Mother’s love.
-Environmentalist Dr. Steven Cohen, Senior Vice Dean at Columbia, followed with a hopeful lecture on climate change, encouraging participants, saying, “the efforts we are making will not be in vain.”
-Drawing on his 50+ years of experience, Dr. Cohen explained how climate change, once overlooked, is now a major focus, thanks to efforts like those of ASEZ.
+He urged attendees to care for the Earth and emphasized protecting the planet through God the Mother’s love.
+Environmentalist Dr. Steven Cohen, Senior Vice Dean at Columbia, followed with a hopeful lecture on climate change.
+He encouraged participants, saying, “the efforts we are making will not be in vain.”
+Drawing on over 50 years of experience, Dr. Cohen explained that climate change, once overlooked, is now a major focus.

 A panel discussion followed, featuring Dr. Lisa Dale from Columbia Climate School, and ASEZ chapter presidents Timothy White (Harvard) and Rachel Frazer (Columbia).
 They discussed how students, regardless of their field of study, can be global citizens, and how ASEZ empowers them to take action on sustainability.
 Dr. Dale noted, “These [ASEZ] students were able to show me how this group helps to break down these gigantic global problems into much more bite-sized challenges… and I thought that approach was really inspiring.”